trax-project/moodle-trax-logs/doc/test.md

 Currently, the test function doesn't check that the LRS received and recorded the statements.
 So you will have to open your LRS and check it manually.

-To run the test: `vendor/bin/phpunit store_test admin/tool/log/store/trax/tests/store_test.php`.
+To run the test: `vendor/bin/phpunit admin/tool/log/store/trax/tests/store_test.php`.

 ### Testing the xAPI Identification Services